Inovio Pharmaceuticals Inc. (INO) Shares Up Despite Recent Market Volatility

-Inovio Pharmaceuticals Inc. (NASDAQ: INO)’s stock price has increased by 1.73 compared to its previous closing price of 0.95.
-Despite this, the company has seen a loss of -11.70% in its stock price over the last five trading days.
+Inovio Pharmaceuticals Inc. (NASDAQ: INO)’s stock price has increased by 3.51 compared to its previous closing price of 0.79.
+Nevertheless, the company has seen a loss of -14.81% in its stock price over the last five trading days.

 Is It Worth Investing in Inovio Pharmaceuticals Inc. (NASDAQ: INO) Right Now?